 But that same proliferation makes it harder to find exactly what you need.
 There are literally hundreds of running jackets on the market from boutique brands to big names like Nike and Brooks.
 How do you navigate the sea of products and find the jacket that's just right for you?

 There are plenty of ways to break down the quality of a jacket, many of which are important to jackets of all types.
 But running jackets need to excel in very specific ways that, a for example, normal winter jacket or a parka does not.
 In determining the metrics of success for the jackets we test, we've singled out four factors that we feel are the most important in judging the performance of a running jacket in particular.

 Venting and Breathability

-As far as wind is concerned, the goal is to find a jacket that buffers the wind and keeps it from battering you.
-Finding a completely windproof jacket would most definitely hinder the breathability of a running jacket.
-We recommend checking out our wind jacket review if you are looking for something that is completely windproof.
-While offering substantial wind resistance is desirable, the real goal is to find the jackets that pair wind resistance with breathability and venting.
-Strategically placed vents are the key.
+Another important goal for a running layer is to find a jacket that buffers the wind and keeps it carrying too much of your body heat away.
+As with water resistance, wind resistance also lowers the breathability of the jacket, so there is always a balance to be found.
+We recommend checking out our wind breaker jacket review if you are looking for something that is completely windproof.
+While offering substantial wind resistance is desirable, the real goal with a running layer is to find something that balances wind resistance with ventilation.

 Comfort and Mobility